What Documents Do You Need for Car Insurance?

 If you have insurance but need to make changes, you'll need to provide documents to do so.
 Suppose you plan to add a new driver to your policy, for example.
 In that case, you'll need to give your insurance company the new driver's license number, driving history information, social security number, and date of birth.
 Likewise, if you want to add a new vehicle to your policy, your insurer will need a copy of the vehicle's registration, VIN number, and declaration page.

-Do You Need a VIN for Car Insurance?
+Do I Need a VIN Number to Get Insurance?

 Yes, insurance companies will require that you provide a car's VIN to get a quote or purchase a policy.
 You can find your VIN on your registration, on a previous insurance card, near your windshield, or near your door.
 You'll recognize the VIN as a 17-character code made up of numbers and letters.